threegold116/Tool-Star-OCT/README.md

 ### 2. Vanilla RL Training

 Our training framework is based on [verl](https://github.com/volcengine/verl) and [ReCall](https://github.com/Agent-RL/ReCall).
 The training scripts can be found under `scripts/train`.
-First, you need to complete the information in `scripts/train/run_tool_star.sh`:
+First, you need to complete the information in `scripts/train/run_tool_star.sh`, we have provided both train parquet and test parquet for RL:

 ```bash
 export PYTHONPATH=/src/verl:$PYTHONPATH